sunnie0417/PHP-Interest-Calculation/README.md

 # PHP-Interest-Calculation

-This application turns the single page application you developed in lab 3 into a 6-page application consisting of 5 pages; Index.php, Disclaimer.php, CustomerInfo.php, ContactTime.php, DepositCalculator.php and Complete.php.
-Each page will validate the data entered by the user, and only after passing the validation can they proceed to the next page.
-In the end, the interest will be calculated.
+This application consists of a 6-page workflow with the following pages: Index.php, Disclaimer.php, CustomerInfo.php, ContactTime.php, DepositCalculator.php, and Complete.php.
+Each page validates the data entered by the user, and only after passing the validation can they proceed to the next page.
+In the final step, the interest is calculated.

 ![Screenshot 2024-10-12 000345](https://github.com/user-attachments/assets/53a8d6c1-ca9d-4d22-8a77-db9bb868eb2e)